zhouyingge1104/Prototype-Qt/README.md

 # Prototype-Qt
-A prototype of Windows application based on Qt.
+A prototype of Linux application based on Qt.